How to make an origami bat: step by step instructions

 Premium origami plain paper

-How to make an easy origami bat: A step-by-step tutorial with pictures
+How to make an easy origami bat: A step-by-step instructions

 This fun origami bat is made from a single square of paper.
 We’ve opted for a realistic brown colour, but why not experiment with other Halloween colours, like purple or black?